Versatile Industrial Lighting Adds Retro Chic to NY Boatshop

 Stepping inside, the space has an industrial look and feel with exposed wood beams, metal trusses, and boats scattered about in half-finished stages.
 Jeri wanted to echo the sense of history and tradition that Reuben brings to his craft but also create a vintage/loft/industrial chic as a backdrop to the refined woods and craftsmanship of the business.
 Jeri used a galvanized finish on all of the interior lighting fixtures which she describes as the “denim” of metal finish.

 “You can dress it up or down and it goes with everything,” she says.
 “I love the contrast of raw and refined.
 They play well together and add a layer of interest to the space.”
-In the bathroom, Topless Wire Guard Sconces illustrate this perfectly with the raw galvanized finish playing against the polished chrome mirror frame.
+In the bathroom, Industrial Guard Sconces illustrate this perfectly with the raw galvanized finish playing against the polished chrome mirror frame.

 These nautical wall sconces were also used outside the conference room on the mezzanine.
 Like all of the lights Jeri chose, these are hand crafted by Barn Light Electric here in America and can be customized with finish color, plus guard and glass options.